*Sadly, The Spotted Duck has now closed – Feb 2018*

 When The Spotted Duck opened last month at the other end of the village, mum and I naturally went online to have a good nose at the menu.
 Looked good.
 Very good.
 We headed over last week as a treat for my stepdad’s birthday and pre-operation last supper for my mum.
 Not quite sure to expect but hoping it lived up the hype, we took the short stroll from their house and within 15 minutes we had a glass of prosecco in each hand!

 Despite its less than glamorous spot on the main Loughborough Road and opposite a car garage, once inside you forget where you are.
 A calm space decorated simply with wood, shades of grey and a quarry stone bar, the restaurant is a little oasis.
-With around 20-30 covers at a guess, they’ve not packed the tables in and there is a bar area to have pre-drinks whilst you peruse the menu.
+With around 20-30 covers at a guess, they haven’t packed the tables in and there is a bar area to have pre-drinks whilst you peruse the menu.

 The menu changes frequently and as you’d expect, features plenty of locally sourced ingredients and seasonal produce.
 I loved the menu with its modern British dishes and would quite happily have eaten anything from it.
 In the end, we all made our choices from the à la carte menu (there is also a smaller set price ‘Market Menu’ available midweek).

 Presentation = stunning.
 Service = understated yet attentive.
 Vibe = perfect.
 Music playing gave the space ambience and stopped it from feeling too stuffy.
 You know what I mean?
 When you eat somewhere fancy pants and you daren’t talk too loud?